bizzcat/D3-visualizations/README.md

-# D3-visualizations (go to 'Notes on Reconstruction' to see files relevant for review)
+# D3-visualizations
-This project is a basic visual representation of Academic Journal MetaData in the field of Computer Software.
+This project has basic visual representations of Academic Journal MetaData in the field of Computer Software.
 It displays journals publishing in that domain, the keywords they use, and all articles associated with that keyword.
-It is an interactive visualization created through D3js, a JavaScript based library.
+It has both plain JS and D3js based visuals.

-HTML, CSS, and JS code for visualization hosted on CodePen: https://codepen.io/bizzcat/pen/ezpryq
+HTML, CSS, and JS code for radial_collapsible visual hosted on CodePen: https://codepen.io/bizzcat/pen/ezpryq

 ## Guidance for CodeGuild instructor
-1. This repository is a copy of my personal portfolio Django application, thus some of the files are not relevant to the project.
+1. This repository is a copy of an unfinished personal portfolio Django application, thus some of the files are not relevant to the project.
 Look below for a listing of relevant files.

-2. Due to shortage of time, the code radial_collapsible.js was pulled from a D3 file found online, and is not a product of my own.
-Thus, it does not follow the styling and naming conventions required by the course.
-It is simply a borrowed template for visualizing the data I have pulled.

 ##### Layout of relevant files for review:
     kw_data